DiscipleTools/disciple-tools-storage/README.md

 #### Typical Usage Flow

-- In order to use the new D.T Media Plugin, ensure PHP version 8.1 or greater has been installed.
+- In order to use the new D.T Storage Plugin, ensure PHP version 8.1 or greater has been installed.

 ![0](documentation/readme/imgs/0.png)

-- Once D.T Media Plugin has been installed, create a new connection.
+- Once D.T Storage Plugin has been installed, create a new connection.

 ![1](documentation/readme/imgs/1.png)